Use Snipping Tool to capture screenshots - Microsoft Support

 Copy the window or screen contents - Microsoft Support

-You can use the Snipping Tool or the PRINT SCREEN key.
-Use the Snipping Tool The Windows Snipping Tool captures all or part of your PC screen.
 After you capture a snip, it's automatically copied to the Snipping Tool window.
 From there you can edit, save, or share the snip.
 Set up your screen so you can clearly see what you want to capture.
+Press Windows logo key+Shift+S. The desktop darkens so you can select an area for your screenshot.

 Uninstall and reinstall Paint and Snipping Tool - Microsoft Support